What’s the Difference Between Fully-Insured, Self-Insured, and Level-Funded Health Plans?

 What are the disadvantages of fully-insured plans?

 Group coverage usually has to be renegotiated annually.
-As costs climb, you could face soaring premiums, with few if any palatable ways to reduce your rate.
+As costs climb, you could face soaring premiums, with few, if any, palatable ways to reduce your rate.

 What is self-insured coverage?